-Through the past decades, the creation of pretty much everything, from the web to word processors to network programming, was highly dependent on the fact that digital information can be quickly and easily copied at close to zero cost.
+Through the past decades, the creation of pretty much everything, from the web to word processors to network programming, was highly dependent on the fact that digital information could be quickly and easily copied at close to zero cost.
 Certainly, several computer and network technologies were developed based on this universal property of data.

 It was only a matter of time before computer scientists and developers started to wonder about the other half of the data economy.
 What if data couldn’t be copied?
 What if there were such a thing as a unique piece of data, and what if it could be transmitted from user to user?
 These questions and their practical ramifications eventually made it pretty clear that unique data that can't be copied could be used as digital cash.